The Jackal's mistress : a novel

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Bohjalian, C. (2025).
-The Jackal's mistress: a novel (First edition.).
+The Jackal's mistress: a novel.
+(First edition).
 Doubleday.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

 Bohjalian, Chris, 1962-.
 2025.
 The Jackal's Mistress: A Novel.
-New York: Doubleday.
+Doubleday.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Bohjalian, Chris, 1962-.
-The Jackal's Mistress: A Novel New York: Doubleday, 2025.
+The Jackal's Mistress: A Novel.
+Doubleday, 2025.

 Bohjalian, C. (2025).
 The jackal's mistress: a novel.
-First edn.
-New York: Doubleday.
+First edn New York: Doubleday.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Bohjalian, Chris.
-The Jackal's Mistress: A Novel First edition., Doubleday, 2025.
+The Jackal's Mistress: A Novel.
+First edition, Doubleday, 2025.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View